You are here:

 Climate, soil, and growing season length influence how a tree develops.
 Those regional factors shape color, grain structure, density, and working performance.
 Over time, the market has recognized a clear distinction between Northern Red Oak and Southern Red Oak.

-Both are technically Red Oak.
-But they are not interchangeable.
+Both are technically Red Oak—but they perform differently enough that they should not be considered interchangeable.

 Appearance: The Difference You See First